ACS-Xie-Zhou/ACS_Project/Final_Project/Readme.md

 Yilu Zhou: PostgreSQL

 # Database Benchmark Tool: TPC-H
 TPC-H is a decision support benchmark.
 It consists of a suite of business oriented ad-hoc queries and concurrent data modifications.
-The queries and the data populating the database have been chosen to have broad industry-wide relevance.
+The queries and the data populating the database have been chosen to have broad industry-wide relevance while maintaining a sufficient degree of ease of implementation.
+This benchmark illustrates decision support systems that
+- Examine large volumes of data;
+- Execute queries with a high degree of complexity;
+- Give answers to critical business questions.

 # Testing Device: Raspberry Pi 4B with 2GB RAM
 - Broadcom BCM2711, Quad core Cortex-A72 (ARM v8) 64-bit SoC @ 1.5GHz.